SanthoshS0305/Spam_Spotter_Discord_Bot/README.md

-# Discord Message Filter Bot
+# Spam Spotter Discord Bot

 A Discord bot that monitors messages, matches them against a dataset, and can delete matching messages with optional admin approval.